-The British Vacuum Council is a registered charity which is charged with representing, at an international level, the professional interests of scientists and engineers in Great Britain who work in fields related to vacuum.
+The British Vacuum Council (BVC) is a registered charity which is charged with representing, at an international level, the professional interests of scientists and engineers in Great Britain who work in fields related to vacuum.
 It carries out this function by acting as an umbrella body for those professional and learned societies which have members working in such fields.
 These societies are then the institutional members of the Council.
 Currently, there are two institutional members: the Institue of Physics and the UK Surface Analysis Forum, UKSAF.

 The Members of Council are its Officers, elected at the Annual Meeting of the Councils, and two representatives nominated by each institutional member.